robin0800/manjaro-tools/README.md

 mkset -c lxqt-0.8

 The set name should not be a name of a package, or else buildpkg won't recognize the build list and only bulds the package you specified, since the buildpkg -p arg handles set and package name.
+Same applies for buildiso.

 If you create a set manually, the set must have a .set extension.

- Example: /etc/manjaro-tools/sets/lxqt-0.8.set
+ Examples:
+ /etc/manjaro-tools/sets/pkg/lxqt-0.8.set
+ /etc/manjaro-tools/sets/iso/manjaro-0.9.0.set

 3. buildiso

 buildiso is used to build manjaro-iso-profiles.
-It is run insde a iso profile folder.
+It is run insde the profiles folder.
-It now supports installing packages in a livecd chroot environment.

-New packages for livecd only:
+Packages for livecd only:

+manjaro-livecd-cli-installer
-manjaro-livecd (shared livecd skeletton) manjaro-livecd-cli-installer manjaro-livecd-openrc (openrc-run scripts for livecd) manjaro-livecd-systemd (systemd units for livecd)
+manjaro-livecd-openrc (openrc-run scripts for livecd) manjaro-livecd-systemd (systemd units for livecd)